YongzeYang/CityU-CS5489-Machine-Learning-Algorithms-and-Applications-23fall/readme.md

 For Chinese version, please click [here](readme-zh-cn.md).

+If you found this Repositorie helpful, please give me a Star :)

 ## Introduction

 This course is a  postgraduate level course offered by the Department of Computer Science at the City University of Hong Kong (CityU), and is a required course for PhD and MPhil students in the CS department, as well as an elective course for taught postgraduate students.